rjuju/rjuju.github.io/about/index.md

   creditlink:
 ---

-My name is Julien Rouhaud, I'm a DBA at [Dalibo](http://www.dalibo.com), a french company providing support on [PostgreSQL](http://www.postgresql.org).
+My name is Julien Rouhaud.
+I've been a PostgreSQL DBA and software developer for  multiple years.

 I try to contribute on open source projects as much as I can.
-I'm mainly involved in
+I'm mainly involved in:

+* [HypoPG](http://github.com/hypopg/hypopg), an extension to add hypothetical
+* indexes in PostgreSQL
-* [PoWA](http://dalibo.github.io/powa), a PostgreSQL Workload Analyzer
+* [PoWA](http://github.om/powa-team), a PostgreSQL Workload Analyzer
 * [OPM](http://opm.github.io), a dedicated monitoring suite for PostgreSQL
+* and of course PostgreSQL itself.